kdcgarber/5v-Power-supply-change/README.md

 A good reference I used to see the ports better is here:
 * http://cpmarchives.classiccmp.org/trs80/mirrors/kjsl/www.kjsl.com/trs80/mod1intern.html

-I took one of the usb cables I purchased and remove the usb-c end.
+I took one of the USB cables I purchased and remove the USB-C end.
 I stripped back the cable and tinned the wires to be attached to the 5-pin Male DIN Audio Connector I purchased also.
 Make sure you add the cable cover to the wire before you begin to attach the wires so that its there after the connection is made.
 After the wires were all attached I checked the connections with the continuity tester on my multimeter.